 A retention (or sharing) factor is the proportion of the benefits of any efficiency saving that is retained by Transpower.
-The remainder of the benefits will accrue to consumers.
+The remainder of the benefits will be shared with consumers.

 Efficiency savings are passed on to consumers (through lower prices) at the time of a price-quality path reset.